-And a third or subsequent violation in 20 years that involves an act or threat of violence is a Class 6 Felony that carries a minimum jail sentence of six months, consecutive to any other sentence.
+A third or subsequent violation in 20 years that involves an act or threat of violence is a Class 6 Felony that carries a minimum jail sentence of six months, consecutive to any other sentence.

 Since the penalties for violating a protective order may be harsh, contacting a domestic violence attorney in Arlington VA might prove critical.

-A defense lawyer is the best help to understand Arlington VA’s domestic violence penalties.
+A defense lawyer is the best help to understand Arlington, VA’s domestic violence penalties.
 The sooner a defendant contacts a domestic violence lawyer, the more favorably the lawyer could resolve their charges.
 By doing so, the attorney may help get your case dismissed or reduce your charges to the less serious ones.